liljust55/bootstrap/README.md

 # bootstrap
  ------

-**This project was made to exercise my knowledge of bootstrap and prepare myself, for the coding journey that am gonna be embark. ------
+**This project was made to exercise my knowledge of bootstrap and prepare myself, for the coding journey that am gonna be embark.**

  ------